parkerziegler/imgcnvrt/README.md

 `imgcnvrt` takes in two arguments:

 1. The path to the source image.
-2. The image type you want to convert to (e.g. `.png`, `.jpeg`, `.webp`, `.avif`)
+2. The image type you want to convert to (e.g. `.png`, `.jpeg`, `.tiff`)

 ### Supported File Formats

-`imgcnvrt` supports converting from and to all of the file formats handled by its parent library [`image`](https://github.com/image-rs/image#supported-image-formats).
-This includes:

-- PNG
-- JPEG
-- GIF
-- BMP
-- ICO
-- TIFF
-- WebP
-- AVIF
-- PNM
-- DDS
-- TGA
-- OpenEXR
-- farbfeld
+`imgcnvrt` supports convertions based on the restrictions of its parent library [`image`](https://github.com/image-rs/image#supported-image-formats).
+Depending on the format you are decoding (converting from) and encoding (converting to), you may encounter errors.
+For example, there is no support for encoding WebP formats in `image` yet; therefore, `imgcnvrt` does not support it either.
+Likewise, if you want to decode a WebP image, it must not contain animation or alpha headers.

+For a full list of decoding and encoding support, check out `image`'s [supported image formats](https://github.com/image-rs/image#supported-image-formats).